 Choosing the Right Trust: Estate Planning Considerations

 The taxation and distribution rules of the trust depend on if it is a See Through trust or if the trust is setup for a Conduit or Accumulation purposes.
-This is why it is important to meet with your estate planning attorney to determine what type of trust is the best fit for your situation.
+This is why it is important to meet with your estate planning attorney to determine the type of trust best fits your situation.
 Sometimes, it may be appropriate to have more than one trust depending on the complexity of the estate.

 Highlights